 - Section 1.
-Section 893.138, Florida Statutes, 1996 Supplement, to read: - 893.138 Local administrative action to abate drug-related or prostitution-related public nuisances and criminal street gang activity.- - (1) It is the intent of this section to promote, protect, and improve the health, safety, and welfare of the citizens of the counties and municipalities of this state by authorizing the creation of administrative boards with authority to impose administrative fines and other noncriminal penalties in order to provide an equitable, expeditious, effective, and inexpensive method of enforcing ordinances in counties and municipalities under circumstances when a pending or repeated violation continues to exist. - (2)(1) Any place or premises that has been used on more than two occasions, within a 6-month period: - (a) As the site of a violation of s.
-796.07: - (b) As the site of the unlawful sale, delivery, manufacture, or cultivation of any controlled substance; - (c) On one occasion as the site of the unlawful possession of a controlled substance, where such possession constitutes a felony and that has been previously used on more than one occasion as the site of the unlawful sale, delivery, manufacture, or cultivation of any controlled substance; or - (d) Any place or building used by a criminal street gang for the purpose of conducting a pattern of criminal street gang activity may be declared to be a public nuisance, and such nuisance may be abated pursuant to the procedures provided in this section.
+Section 893.138, Florida Statutes, is amended to read: - 893.138 Local administrative action to abate drug-related, or prostitution-related, or stolen-property-related public nuisances and criminal street gang activity.- - (1) It is the intent of this section to promote, protect, and improve the health, safety, and welfare of the citizens of the counties and municipalities of this state by authorizing the creation of administrative boards with authority to impose administrative fines and other noncriminal penalties in order to provide an equitable, expeditious, effective, and inexpensive method of enforcing ordinances in counties and municipalities under circumstances when a pending or repeated violation continues to exist. - (2) Any place or premises that has been used on more than two occasions, within a 6-month period: - (a) On more than two occasions within a 6-month period, as the site of a violation of s.
+796.07; - (b) On more than two occasions within a 6-month period, as the site of the unlawful sale, delivery, manufacture, or cultivation of any controlled substance: - (c) On one occasion as the site of the unlawful possession of a controlled substance, where such possession constitutes a felony and that has been previously used on more than one occasion as the site of the unlawful sale, delivery, manufacture, or cultivation of any controlled substance; Θ - (d) Any place or building used By a criminal street gang for the purpose of conducting a pattern of criminal street gang activity as defined by s.
+874.03; or - (e) On more than two occasions within a 6-month period, as the site of a violation of s.
+812.019 relating to dealing in stolen property may be declared to be a public nuisance, and such nuisance may be abated pursuant to the procedures provided in this section.